Hi, I'm Simon and welcome to this ShopKick review where we'll take a closer look at this money-saving app to see if it's worth downloading.

-Like I say, installing this app isn’t going to mean you can quit your day job and head for the tropics but it’s a nice little extra bonus.
-As long as you don’t expect to make a fortune then I think you’ll have fun with this app.
+Like I say, installing this app isn't going to mean you can quit your day job and head for the tropics, but it gives you a little extra bonus.
+As long as you don't expect to make a fortune then I think you'll have fun with this app.

 Is it worth your time?
 Well, that depends.